 You can always make more money.
 But you’ll never get back those multiple hours you spent trying to (unsuccessfully) format a website.
 Or the big chunks of time you spent trying to design the perfect Canva image.
 Or providing free SEO writing samples.
 As you go about your day, make a list of stuff that drives you nuts and takes you forever to do.
 THAT’S what you should outsource.

 — Tune out the naysayers.

 There will always be someone telling you why you can’t have the writing business of your dreams.
 It may be a prospect who tries to lecture you about your rates.
 Or a colleague who snipes at you on social.
+Or a snarky client you’ve thought about firing forever.
 It’s easy to let that stuff take up space in your brain and make you question yourself.
 Don’t let it.
 It’s just noise.

 — Be kind.